GoktugGuvercin/GoktugGuvercin/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 💻 I'm a Machine Learning Engineer @ VakıfBank R&D Lab
+- 💻 I study for master's degree of Informatics @ Technical University of Munich

 - ✍️ I'm a Contributing Author @ Towards Data Science